What to expect from the corneal collagen cross-linking procedure:

-- Before the procedure, you’ll be given a local anaesthetic, so you won’t feel any pain
+Before the procedure, you’ll be given local anaesthetic drops, so you won’t feel any pain.

 Alternative treatments for keratoconus

 Every patient is different, and your ophthalmologist will always recommend the appropriate keratoconus treatment for you.
 This could include glasses, contacts, corneal implants or corneal transplant surgery.